Adam-Er/fpa/README.md

 ### Ruby on Rails Setup

 1. Download [Oracle Instant Client (32 bit)](https://www.oracle.com/technetwork/database/database-technologies/instant-client/downloads/index.html) and add it to the system PATH variables.
 2. Install Rails.
-The [Ruby 2.3 Installer](http://railsinstaller.org/en) worked well.
+The [Ruby 2.3 Installer](http://railsinstaller.org/en) worked well at the time of development.
 3. [Node.js](https://nodejs.org/en/download/) may also be required.
 4. Once all setup is complete, the server can be started via using the `rails s` command from Command Prompt or Git Bash (while inside the local directory).